 Instead of using canned pumpkin in a recipe, try our guide for using fresh pumpkin.
 We have the equivalent measurements and how to make homemade pumpkin puree.

 Upload your photo here.

-Fifteen ounces of canned pumpkin is almost just shy of 2 cups (16 ounces would be 2 cups).
+Fifteen ounces of canned pumpkin is just shy of 2 cups (16 ounces would be 2 cups).
 A 3-pound pie pumpkin will likely give you enough puree for your recipe.
 Here are some good tips for using fresh pumpkin:

 Pumpkin math: After cooking and draining, this is about what to expect from a typical cooking pumpkin.

 2-1/2 pound pie pumpkin = 1-3/4 cups puree

 3-1/2 pound pie pumpkin = 2-1/2 cups puree

 6 pound carving pumpkin = 2-3/4 cups puree

 5 pound round pumpkin = 3-1/3 cups puree